$21.95

 The Indian Sign Language

-The Indian Sign Language corrects the sentimental and brutal stereotypes of Indians that led to much understanding.
+The book corrects the sentimental and brutal stereotypes of Indians that led to much misunderstanding.
+The book discusses reliably and soberly the facts of plains Indian Life as he encountered them in the 1870s and 1880s.
 It is a monument to the desire for understanding between radically different peoples.

 Description